shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

     ![Filter incidents by hospitalization steps](./media/AI-metric-advisor-filter.png)

-6. From the list, select the anomaly reported for SUM of hospitalized cases.
+6. From the list, select the anomaly reported for SUM or any age_group of hospitalized cases.

     ![Filter incidents by hospitalization](./media/AI-metric-advisor-sum-yes.png)